Warping Wormholes with Dust: a Metric Construction of the Python's Lunch: The Python's Lunch

 This intuition indeed turns out to be correct.
 In the general metric we exhibited in \Eq{eq:metric}, let us set $c^2$ and $\alpha$ to unity for simplicity, and define \be f(x,z)=\frac{8z^2}{(1+4z^2)(1+x^2)^4}. \ee Then the dust density profile is \be \rho(x,z) = \frac{256 z^4 \left[x^2(2+x^2)(2+2x^2+x^4)(1+4z^2) + 4z^2 \right]}{(1+x^2)^8 (1+4z^2)^4}, \ee which is everywhere nonnegative and describes a localized dust overdensity, as shown in \Fig{fig:constructionplot}.
 Since $f\rightarrow 0$ as $z\rightarrow 0$ or as $x\rightarrow \infty$, the metric approaches AdS at the boundary, as well as away from $x=0$.
 The $\mathbb{Z}_2$ symmetry enforced by $f(x,z)=f(-x,z)$ ensures that our earlier construction applies.
 While one could in principle first specify $\rho(x,z)$ and then determine $f(x,z)$ numerically by solving the differential equation \eqref{eq:rho}, this is a convenient closed-form expression that produces a local blob of dust.

 While we know the metric exactly for this dust distribution, we will eschew computing geodesics analytically, since doing so would in this case require solving transcendental, rather than algebraic, equations.
 However, we can numerically compute geodesic length and construct a wormhole.
 Let us take $x_0 = \pm 1.1$ and $z_0=1$ for the boundary-anchored geodesics $\gamma_{1,2}$, as depicted in \Fig{fig:constructionplot}.
 We find that by identifying these geodesics, we see that we have indeed engineered a bulge, and we obtain the Python's Lunch geometry shown in \Fig{fig:tubefigure}; as in \Fig{fig:wormhole}, \Fig{fig:tubefigure} is not an embedding diagram, but rather depicts the wormhole width function $d(\lambda)$ for this construction as a surface of revolution.
 The ends of the wormhole flare out as $\gamma_{1,2}$ approach the boundary, just as in \Fig{fig:wormhole}.
 However, near the middle of the wormhole, there is a local maximum and two local minima.\footnote{A Mathematica notebook that reproduces these numerics is provided as a supplemental file.} One can check numerically that $|\gamma_1| + |\gamma_2| < |\gamma_A| + |\gamma_B|$, so our entanglement wedge is indeed in the connected phase, with boundary $\gamma_1 \cup \gamma_2$, and that $4G\hbar\, E_W \approx 3.3$, while $4G\hbar\,I(A:B) \approx 0.08$, so $E_W > I(A:B)/2$ as required.
+The various order-one coefficients appearing in \Eq{eq:simplef} affect properties of the Python's Lunch such as the size of the bulge in relation to the outer minimal surfaces or the location of the bulge, but our ansatz does not offer us detailed control over these quantities.
+In particular, one must be careful that the resulting energy density $\rho$ is everywhere positive.
+Rather, this ansatz is a simple proof of principle for constructing the Python's Lunch, where the tools (i.e., the large class of $(2+1)$-dimensional metrics) to do so in more generality were developed in \Sec{sec:AdS_dust_geometries}.